 Greenmount, south-west of Walkerston, was John Mackay's original pastoral run.
 A much later owner erected the Greenmount Homestead (1915), a stylish verandahed Queenslander, which is heritage-listed and has become the district's museum.
 Its impressive proportions are matched by those of the surviving hotel and the double-storeyed Catholic church.

 Walkerston is within easy reach of the westerly spread of suburban Mackay.
 It has a range of local shops, one of the larger examples being the converted Star picture theatre (c1923), and State (1880) and Catholic (1924) schools.
 A former State butcher's shop (1922) in Dutton Street is listed on the Queensland heritage register.
-Urbanisation sharply increased Walkerston's population from about 1000 in the early 1970s to over 2600 in 2006.
+Urbanisation sharply increased Walkerston's population from the early 1970s.
 The census populations have been:

 Pat Hamilton, Sugar from the scrub: a pictorial history of Walkerston, Moorooka, Qld, Boolarong Press with P. Hamilton, 1994

 John Kerr, Pioneer pageant, Mackay, Pioneer Shire Council, 1980